Books we love

 These are the books we write, read, and recommend to all our students and friends.
 Inspired by the food we cook, memoirs of time spent learning at Camont, and the people who grow the food in Gascony, these books might help you find a little France in your own life.

-This summer I am revisiting Patience Gray's great autobiographical cookbook Honey From a Weed.
+Last summer I am revisited Patience Gray's great autobiographical cookbook Honey From a Weed.
 It will whet your appetite and wanderlust at the same time!

 Follow it by Adam Federman's recent biography of Ms. Gray Fasting and Feasting: The Life of Visionary Food Writer Patience Gray.
 I always wondered what she was really like and what made her who she was.